Bhupesh-V/Bhupesh-V.github.io/_posts/2021-02-1-embedding-static-files-in-golang.md

 layout: post
 comments: true
 title: Embedding static files in Go
-description: Learn how to embed or add static files in Golang binaries using the "embed" package
+description: Learn how to embed or add static files in Golang binaries using the embed package
 tags: go
 ---